 Why would I need to clarify my child custody order?

-If your order confuses you, or the other parent, you should file a motion to clarify.
-If it contains contradictions, or it is too vague to follow, it might be a good candidate for clarification.
+If your order confuses you or the other parent, you can file a motion to clarify.

 - The original order says that for your weekend visitation, you should pick up the child from school on Friday on one page, but on another page, that same order might say that you’re supposed to pick the child up from the other parent’s house at 6 p.m. on Friday.